Boiann/boudoir-studio/README.md

 <!-- Google Fonts img  -->

-The fonts were imported from Google Fonts database, https://fonts.google.com/.
+The fonts were imported from [Google Fonts](https://fonts.google.com/ "Link to Google fonts page") database.
 Fanwood Text is used throughout the site (body), and Quattrocento sans is used for the site logo and submit button in the form.
 Both fonts have a back-up font in case the selected doesn't load for the user.
 Fanwood Text has a backup of serif and Quattrocento sans has a backup of sans-serif.
-The fonts were chosen on the pairing suggested on the website https://www.fontpair.co/all.
+The fonts were chosen on the pairing suggested on the website [Fontpair](https://www.fontpair.co/all "Link to Fontpair page").

 ### **Imagery**